-Guarantees, letters of credit and performance related contingencies relate to transactions that the Banking Group has entered into as principal - including: guarantees, standby letters of credit and documentary letters of credit.
+Guarantees, letters of credit and performance related contingencies relate to transactions that ANZ New Zealand has entered into as principal - including: guarantees, standby letters of credit and documentary letters of credit.

-Documentary letters of credit involve the Banking Group issuing letters of credit guaranteeing payment in favour of an exporter.
+Documentary letters of credit involve ANZ New Zealand issuing letters of credit guaranteeing payment in favour of an exporter.
 They are secured against an underlying shipment of goods or backed by a confirmatory letter of credit from another bank.

-Performance related contingencies are liabilities that oblige the Banking Group to make payments to a third party if the customer fails to fulfil its nonmonetary obligations under the contract.
+Performance related contingencies are liabilities that oblige ANZ New Zealand to make payments to a third party if the customer fails to fulfil its nonmonetary obligations under the contract.

 To reflect the risk associated with these transactions, we apply the same credit origination, portfolio management and collateral requirements that we apply to loans.
 The contract amount represents the maximum potential amount that we could lose if the counterparty fails to meet its financial obligations.
 As the facilities may expire without being drawn upon, the notional amounts do not necessarily reflect future cash requirements.
-Based on the earliest date on which the Banking Group may be required to pay, the full amount of guarantees and letters of credit and performance related contingencies mature within 12 months.
+Based on the earliest date on which ANZ New Zealand may be required to pay, the full amount of guarantees and letters of credit and performance related contingencies mature within 12 months.